 De Kluis 1, 3051 Sint-Joris-Weert – 50°47’57.1″N 4°39’56.4″E

-Number of participants :
+Number of participants : more than 800

-Number of workshops :
+Number of workshops : more than 140

-Weather condition :
+Weather condition : dry weather during the day

 Pictures : due to the new strict legislation on privacy matters, GDPR, only a limited number of photos were placed on which (in my opinion) no clearly recognizable faces were visible: https: // … – If you still think you can recognize yourself or someone else, and you would like to have this picture removed, please leave a message.